adeptdao/docs/README.md

 ## The DAO Trilemma

-As an utilization of Blockchain technology, the DAO governance model also has three problems have to address: Decentralization, Identity, and Flexibility.
+As an utilization of Blockchain technology, the DAO governance model has three main problems to address: Decentralization, Identity, and Flexibility.

 Decentralization: Decentralization in terms of DAO means that rights and obligations are decentralized into the community.
 By decentralization, we can utilize most of the collective wisdom and provide the most incentives for the community's participation in governance.
 At the same time, Full-Decentralized governance means that the DAO system will have no private, first-mover advantage in any choice outside of the DAO (outsiders can know about our motion, strategy and take action accordingly against that DAO)